All Episodes

 Well, then why is it that Jerry Studs, as we talked about yesterday, gets a standing ovation after his little fling with a male page from the Democrats in the House?

-Why is it Barney Frank after his roommate was running a brothel out of their town home?
+Why is it Barney Frank, after his roommate, was running a brothel out of their townhome?

 Why is it that he's the chairman of a powerful committee in the House of Representatives?

-Why is it that if you're you're open about these things, it's just fine, but if Larry Craig would rather not have this made public, assuming the the worst in all of these allegations, or if you've got a preacher involved in a sex scandal, you know, if you are the the the randiest lout in Hollywood, uh your sexual proclivities are hailed.
+But if Larry Craig would rather not have this made public, assuming the worst in all of these allegations, or if you've got a preacher involved in a sex scandal, you know, if you are the randiest lout in Hollywood, your sexual proclivities are hailed.

-Why, it's just wonderful.
+It's just wonderful.

-Why the media has 24-7 coverage on Jimmy Swagger anybody else, which doesn't say it doesn't mean I approve of that.
+But if you are a preacher, why, and you fall short, why, the media has 24-7 coverage on Jimmy Swagger or anybody else, which doesn't say, it doesn't mean I approve of that.

 What I say is it's a false premise.